beancount/docs/docs/precision_tolerances.md

     option "inferred_tolerance_default" "<currency>:<tolerance>"

 Just to be clear: this option is *only* used when the tolerance cannot be inferred.
 If you have overly large rounding errors and the numbers in your transactions do infer some tolerance value, this value will be ignored (e.g., setting it to a larger number to try to address that fix will not work).
-If you need to loosen up the tolerance, see the “`inferred_tolerance_multiplier`” in the next section.
+If you need to loosen up the tolerance, see the “`tolerance_multiplier`” in the next section.

 *(Note: I’ve been considering dedicating a special meta-data field to the Commodity directive for this, but this would break from the invariant that meta-data is only there to be used by users and plugins, so I’ve refrained so far.)*

-### Tolerance Multiplier<a id="tolerance-multiplier"></a>
+#### Tolerance Multiplier<a id="tolerance-multiplier"></a>

 We’re shown previously that when the tolerance value isn’t provided explicitly, that it is inferred from the numbers on the postings.
 By default, the smallest digit found on those numbers is divided by half to obtain the tolerance because we assume that the institutions which we’re reproducing the transactions apply rounding and so the error should never be more than half.

-But in reality, you may find that the rounding errors sometime exceed this value.
+But in reality, you might find that the rounding errors sometimes exceed this value.
 For this reason, we provide an option to set the multiplier for the inferred tolerance:

-    option "inferred_tolerance_multiplier" "1.2"
+    option "tolerance_multiplier" "0.6"

-This value overrides the default multiplier.
+This value overrides the default multiplier of **0.5**.
 In this example, for a transaction with postings only with values such as 24.45 CHF, the inferred tolerance for CHF would be +/- 0.012 CHF.

+Note: I believe that you should probably never have to change to change this (and I use the default myself), but it's provided in case I'm wrong about this.

-### Inferring Tolerances from Cost<a id="inferring-tolerances-from-cost"></a>
+#### Inferring Tolerances from Cost<a id="inferring-tolerances-from-cost"></a>

 There is also a feature that expands the maximum tolerance inferred on transactions to include values on cost currencies inferred by postings held at-cost or converted at price.
 Those postings can imply a tolerance value by multiplying the smallest digit of the unit by the cost or price value and taking half of that value.